 Q. Ex-employee of GoDaddy here: I was very close to moving all of my domains out of GoDaddy to Google when the recent announcement was made.
 The one thing about domain purchasing was the element of “domain privacy” if you don’t get it.. you are definitely leaving yourself open to a lot more spam than you already receive, but the domain companies charge just about the same of annual registration for the privacy.
 Why is this domain masking costing customers any money?
 It seems that it should be included as an element of customer service.

 A. Some offer it for free, we charge a bit because we actually fight to protect our customers in courts of law.
+In fact there are some legal precedents that have been set because we have fought cases in court.

 Q. Hey!
 I hope I’m not too late to firstly say thanks for doing this AMA, I’ve been a namecheap customer for a couple years now and have had no problems (aside from the common one of no discount for renewing customers but I read /u/tamar ’s answer on that so I understand).
 My question is you are actively supporting the EFF and net neutrality.
 Do you know of any other big companies or even small companies that provide services we all use that also do? i.e. VPS providers, hosting companies, popular websites, etc.